-Everyone deserves a second (or third, or fourth) chance at love and happiness.
-However, you cannot go into these relationships without recognizing that dating someone who is separated or divorced is different than dating someone who has never been married.
+Everyone deserves a second (or third, or fourth) chance at love and happiness, and there are plenty of dating a married but separated guy success stories.
+However, you cannot go into these relationships without recognizing that dating a separated or divorced man is different than dating a man who has never been married.

 I don’t just offer this advice as a divorce lawyer.
 I also have single friends who were involved with separated and divorced men.
 So, armed with this knowledge, I will give you ten questions you need to get answered before you start dating a separated man.